Score Optional Sections

 Compliance 1 pt 0 pts N/A

-The IEP specifies the special education programs and/or related services the student is to receive.
+The IEP specifies the special education programs and/or related services the student is to receive based on needs outlined in the PLAAFP and aligned to the SAS and Goals and Objectives.

 Comments